 So what are the composition rules used in photography?
 The answer is: endless.
 It is whatever you desire to achieve when you take that shot.
 Of course, some basic photography composition rules we need to mention.

 The rule of third is the first compositional rule you will come across and learn.
 I would say it is the simplest of all and the most effective.
-It is considered the basic principle phoptography rules of composition.
+It is considered the basic principle photography rules of composition.

 It helps the photographer to create a balanced, appealing photo.

 A photograph with the rule of third composition the subject is placed at a specific point of the intersecting lines.
-How can you do this?
-You can create two horizontal and 2 vertical lines making 4 intersection points.
-Visualizing, it might be a little complicated.
-Most DSLR cameras likely have a grid feature you can choose to activate that will appear in the viewfinder.
+How can you do this? you can create two horizontal and 2 vertical lines making 4 intersection points. visualizing, it might be a little complicated. most dslr cameras likely have a grid feature you can choose to activate that will appear in the viewfinder.
 The grid layout helps to divide the scene and find the right position for your subject.

 TIP: Rule of Third

 For portraits, place one or both of your subject's eye/eyes to the top third of the horizontal line.
 Try to level them, crop if you need to.